Aswath1999/SeroConnect/README.md

 ## Getting started
 - Clone the project from Github
 `https://github.com/Aswath1999/SeroConnect.git`
 - Create virtual environment
 `virtualenv venv`
 `venv/bin/activate`
-After cloning the project, it is necassary to install all the dependencies.
-Create a virtual environment and install the dependencies with the command `pip install -r requirements.txt`.
+- Install dependencies from requirements.txt file.
+`pip install -r requirements.txt`.
+- Create a .env file.
+Setup email configurations in config.py and variables in .env file.
+- SeroConnect has gmail configurations.
+To set it up quickly create variables `GMAIL=Your Gmail` and  `PASSWORD=Your password`